Timpro2871/html-iptv-player/README.md

 - Mouse over channel logo to view EPG for specific channel (with thumbnail images from epg.xml)
 - Click on EPG button to view EPG for all channels (Traditional EPG)
-- Supports different key format (hex, base64, multiple keys)
+- Supports different key formats (hex, base64, multiple keys)
 - Supports DASH, HLS, MSS (using shaka player)